-Deputy Casey Bryant received the Mothers Against Drunk Driving Law Enforcement Award on September 6, 2012 at James Madison University.
-Deputy Bryant was nominated by Sheriff John B. Thomas for having the highest DUI/DUID arrest for the Page County Sheriff's Office.
-In 2011, Deputy Bryant attended the 2011 Mid Atlantic DUI Conference.
-Deputy Casey Bryant was nominated for this award because he strives for excellence in protecting his community.
-When Deputy Bryant puts his uniform on his primary focus is to uphold the law.
+Deputy Jarrett Hall received the Mothers Against Drunk Driving Law Enforcement Award on September 11, 2014 at James Madison University.
+Deputy Hall was nominated by Sheriff John B. Thomas for having the highest DUI/DUID arrest for the Page County Sheriff's Office.
+In 2013, Deputy Hall attended the 2013 Mid Atlantic DUI Conference.
+Deputy Jarrett Hall was nominated for this award because he strives for excellence in protecting his community.
+When Deputy Hall puts his uniform on his primary focus is to uphold the law.
 He is eager to work any checking detail and will extend all his efforts towards DUI, seatbelt, and safety seat laws.

 MADD-Law Enforcement Award Ceremony-WHSV TV3